jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/beta/clients/index.md

 The plugin de-duplicates client configurations (where two clients have the same credentials provider, endpoint configuration, and region) when you save the Jenkins configuration.
 This helps you to avoid redundant clients.

-To set this up, for each secondary client:
+To set this up, for each client:

-1. Create the associated IAM role and policies in AWS.
+1. Create the associated IAM roles and policies in AWS.
 2. Ensure that Jenkins can assume the role and retrieve secrets.
 3. Add the client to the `clients` list in the plugin configuration.